Louis L. Manderino Library

-Turabian style is based on Chicago style and was created to simplify the Chicago style.
+Turabian style is based on Chicago style and was created to simplify it.

-Notes and Bibliography Style (also known as just notes or bibliographic or NB style): This is the preferred method for literature, history, and the arts.
-Sources are cited within your paper using footnotes and all sources are listed in a bibliography at the end of your paper.
+This style is typically used for literature, history, and the arts.
+Sources are cited within your paper using footnotes and all sources are listed in a Bibliography at the end of your paper.